 The largest influencer marketing platforms in China are therefore Chinese social media channels like WeChat and Weibo.
 If you want to learn more about the Chinese online media ecosystem, take a look at these 3 trends in social media in 2020.

 In this Tenba Group article, we reveal the 4 biggest trends around influencer marketing in China, and how your business can implement this smart marketing strategy to conquer the Chinese market.

 A Short History of Influencer Marketing

-With the advanced functionality and integration of social media, ecommerce, and digital payment in the Middle Kingdom, China’s influencer marketing industry is about three to five years ahead compared to the rest of the world.
+China’s influencer marketing industry is about three to five years ahead compared to the rest of the world.
+This is thanks to the advanced functionality and integration of social media, ecommerce, and digital payment in the Middle Kingdom.
 But how did it all start, you may wonder?

 Influencers are as old as mankind.
 In the early days, they were spiritual or community leaders, and later on kings, queens, and popes.
 Of course, back then they didn’t sell products and services to their followers to the extent this happens today.